 “Corgis!” he cried, as his thighs and belly vanished.
 His legs called it quits into the air.
 His neck sayonara-ed.

 He was just lips.
 “Buuuuutttttttttteeeeeeeerrrrrrrcuuuuup.”
-Finally, he was gone.
+Finally,

 Marcel and Emily stared at the empty spot.